softwarewright/softwarewright.github.io/docs/blog/posts/api-testing-sandbox.md

 ## Why create an API Testing Sandbox?

 Sandboxes are a great way to practice in any given programmatic subject.
-Whether you are a beginner or a seasoned vet to API Testing having a place to practice writing tests is significant.
-Therefore I will be showing you a simple setup that will enable you to practice writing API tests.
+Whether you are a beginner or a seasoned vet a place to practice writing tests is significant.
+So let's jump into development!

 ## Sandbox Setup